gowebdev/ClientAPI-Specification/README.md

 200 OK | Request successfull.
 If token send, then validation of token successfull 304 Not Modified | Response not modified from last request.
-Reply on request with If-Modified-Since header 400 Bad Request | Request params not specified of request method wrong 401 Unauthorized | Token not specified in headers
-403 Forbidden | Token not found or expired
-404 Not Found | API resource not found
+Reply on request with If-Modified-Since header 400 Bad Request | Request params not specified of request method wrong 401 Unauthorized | Token not specified in headers, if this token required by resource 403 Forbidden | Token not found or expired, if this token required for resource 404 Not Found | API resource not found
-406 Not Acceptable | Token was previously deleted because other device join to same service
+406 Not Acceptable | Token was previously deleted because other device join to same service, if this token required for resource

 In every response returned JSON document with standart structure: